From a listed Co to funded tech startups: Meet CA Sumit Kawariya who joined startups that grew multifold in valuation

 In short, the role of a startup financial controller goes well beyond managing the company’s finances and it is no longer just a support role!

-Lessons learnt at a tech startup
+Lessons learned at a tech startup

 As a modern leader, who has a long-standing relationship with start-ups I have embraced collaborative growth and mentorship−not just in finance but also added responsibilities in product development, business functions, and sales; all while applying methods to achieve executable solutions to every challenge that’s come my way.